namogoo/namogoo-ibp-ios-sdk/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, download or clone the repo, and run the IBPTestStoreApp.xcodeproj file.

 ## Requirements
+Swift 5.1+
+Xcode 11+
+Full Objective C support.

 ## Installation